Family searches for student missing in France

-(NewsNation) — A family is pleading for information on a college student who is missing in France.
+(NewsNation) — A family is pleading for information about a college student who is missing in France.

 His family told Nexstar’s WROC that he got on a train on Nov.
-27 and that was the last time they heard from him.
+27 and that that was the last time they heard from him.
 Police pinged his phone on Nov.
-30 and surveillance video showed DeLand entering a store on Dec.
+30, and surveillance video showed DeLand entering a store on Dec.
 3.

 DeLand, currently enrolled at St. John Fisher University in Rochester, New York, spent $8.40 at the store and, since then, his family said there have been no messages or social media posts, no bank charges or phone pings.